michaelmagee/magee-MS1/README.md

 ## Credits
 - Example MD content ideas reviewed from AJGreaves
 - Organizational and planning support from Mentor Brian M.
+- Fixed Sticky header and footer from getbootstrap doc

 ### Environment
 - Code Institute student template for Gitpod was used